SeeedDocument/Seeed-WiKi/docs/ReSpeaker_4_Mic_Array_for_Raspberry_Pi.md

 * 12 APA102 User LEDs
 * Software Algorithm: VAD(Voice Activity Detection), DOA(Direction of Arrival) and KWS(Keyword Search)

+!!!Note
-Note that there are no any audio output interfaces on ReSpeaker 4-Mic Array for Raspberry Pi.
+    There is no audio output interface on ReSpeaker 4-Mic Array for Raspberry Pi.
 It is only for voice capture.
-And you could use the [headphone jack](https://www.raspberrypi.org/documentation/configuration/audio-config.md) on Raspberry Pi for audio output.
+We can use the [headphone jack](https://www.raspberrypi.org/documentation/configuration/audio-config.md) on Raspberry Pi for audio output.

 ## Application Ideas